elsoul/fresh-i18n/README.md

 will load the following files (if they exist):

 - `./locales/en/common.json` (always loaded as the base translation)
+- `./locales/en/metadata.json` (always loaded as the base translation)
+- `./locales/en/error.json` (always loaded as the base translation)
 - `./locales/en/company.json`
 - `./locales/en/profile.json`